-The following screen is an example of the Transend Migrator user interface.
 The same interface is used whether you are migrating a single user mailbox or multiple user mailboxes at once (Batch Mode).
 Each screen for E-mail, Address Book, Calendar, or Task/To Do items is similar.
 Differences relate to the specific item types.
-Please review all data type configurations before starting your migration project.
+The Email Configuration screen is shown below.